-We have provided youth a range of services to the youth since SIDA has incepted such us youth challenge programmes, sport games and tournaments, financial capability courses, business start-ups, career advice, job search, apprenticeship, volunteering and many more other support and development services.
+We have provided youth a range of services since SIDA’s inception such us youth challenge programmes, sport games and tournaments, financial capability courses, business start-ups, career advice, job search, apprenticeship, volunteering and many more other support and development services.

 Current services for youth:

-2- Mixed Marshal Art for both girls and boys of the age of 7-14 years old and 15-17 years of age.
+2- Mixed Martial Arts for both girls and boys of the age of 7-14 years old and 15-17 years of age.

 3- Football sports and tournaments